top of page

 Description

-Trash is a open world co-op adventure crafting game where you restore balance to a trashy world.
-Jump, Glide, Shield or Smash your way around a wild open world, complete procedurally generated challenge zones, interact with rubbish creatures and customise your character with crafted forms & abilities.
+Trash is a co-op adventure crafting game where you restore balance to a trashy world.
+Jump, Glide, Shield or Smash your way around a wild open world, complete procedurally generated hazard dungeons, interact with rubbish creatures and customise your character with crafted forms & abilities.

 The Story Behind Trash